OriginQ/VQNET2.0-tutorial-en/source/rst/install.rst

 .. figure:: ./images/classic-quantum.PNG

-Using the interface of quantum logic gate, quantum simulator, Measurement of `pyqpanda <https://pyqpanda-toturial.readthedocs.io/zh/latest/>`_ provided by Origin Quantum.
+Using the interface of `quantum logic gate <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-logic-gate>`_, `quantum circuit <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-circuit>`_ , `Quantum simulator <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-simulator>`_, `Measurement <https://pyqpanda-tutorial-en.readthedocs.io/en/latest/chapter2/index.html#quantum-measurement>`_ of `pyqpanda <https://pyqpanda-toturial.readthedocs.io/zh/latest/>`_ provided by Origin Quantum.
 Building a quantum computing module by the pyqpanda, it can be trained as a part of VQNet.
 Based on a qubit, using multiple Parameterized rotated gate like `RX`, `RY`, `RZ` to encode `x` into a quantum state as a input, meanwhile using `prob_run_dict()` to detecting the probilities of measurement as a output.